Implementing Developmental Bibliotherapy…

 Literary events can be a starting point for Developmental Bibliotherapy if there is an element of self reflection, such as a conversation, about their choice.

-Use the Weapon of Choice activity to reveal book recommendations.
+Use Weapon of Choice to reveal book recommendations.

 In the Printables you will find 3 templates to chose from.